stonepros/stone/doc/man/8/stone-mds.rst

 :orphan:

 =========================================
- ceph-mds -- ceph metadata server daemon
+ stone-mds -- stone metadata server daemon
 =========================================

-.. program:: ceph-mds
+.. program:: stone-mds

 Synopsis
 ========

-| **ceph-mds** -i <*ID*> [flags]
+| **stone-mds** -i <*ID*> [flags]

 Description
 ===========

-**ceph-mds** is the metadata server daemon for the Ceph distributed file system.
-One or more instances of ceph-mds collectively manage the file system namespace, coordinating access to the shared OSD cluster.
+**stone-mds** is the metadata server daemon for the Stone distributed file system.
+One or more instances of stone-mds collectively manage the file system namespace, coordinating access to the shared OSD cluster.

-Each ceph-mds daemon instance should have a unique name.
-The name is used to identify daemon instances in the ceph.conf.
+Each stone-mds daemon instance should have a unique name.
+The name is used to identify daemon instances in the stone.conf.

 Once the daemon has started, the monitor cluster will normally assign it a logical rank, or put it in a standby pool to take over for